ErikBrorsson/MVDet/eriks_readme.md

 repeating above exps now with persp supervision. same thing happened.
 When did this weird behaviour start?
 When I changed dropview/duplicate?
+The reason for this error was that I acceidently used the inv(proj_mat) instead of proj_mat for target data, resulting in completely incorrect bev projection.

 ### 4/9